 Oxford Reports on International Law in Domestic Courts is edited by:

-Professor André Nollkaemper and Professor Erika de Wet, University of Amsterdam Center for International Law.
+Professor André Nollkaemper and August Reinisch, University of Vienna.

 F1 The political party Zimbabwe African National Union-Patriotic Front (‘ZANU-PF’), which ruled Zimbabwe since 1980, was led by President Robert Gabriel Mugabe for the entire period of time relevant for this case.
 Stan Mudenge was the Foreign Minister of Zimbabwe and a ZANU-PF official.
 The plaintiffs in this case were Zimbabwean nationals who alleged they and/or their family members had been subjected to torture, assault, execution, and other acts of violence.
 They sued Mugabe and Mudenge in their individual capacities, as well as the ZANU-PF and others, for alleged violations of international human rights law.